 - HALL 1.
 RUSSIAN GOLD- AND SILVERWARE OF THE 12TH - EARLY 17TH CENTURY

 - HALL 3.
-EUROPEAN AND ORIENTAL CEREMONIAL WEAPONS OF THE 15TH - 19TH CENTURIES
+EUROPEAN AND ORIENTAL CEREMONIAL ARMS AND ARMOUR OF THE 15TH - 19TH CENTURIES

 - HALL 4.
-RUSSIAN ARMS OF THE 12TH - EARLY 19TH CENTURY
+RUSSIAN ARMS AND ARMOUR OF THE 12TH - EARLY 19TH CENTURY

 - HALL 5.
 WEST EUROPEAN SILVER OF THE 13TH - 19TH CENTURIES

 - HALL 6.
 PRECIOUS FABRICS, PICTORIAL AND ORNAMENTAL EMBROIDERY OF THE 14TH - 18TH CENTURIES.
 RUSSIAN SECULAR DRESS OF THE 16TH - EARLY 20TH CENTURY

 - HALL 7.
 ANCIENT STATE REGALIA AND CEREMONIAL ITEMS OF THE 13TH - 18TH CENTURIES

 - HALL 8.
 CEREMONIAL HORSE HARNESS OF THE 16TH - 18TH CENTURIES

 - HALL 9.
 ROYAL CARRIAGES OF THE 16TH - 18TH CENTURIES